I love assisting people in their lives in any way, be it with work or health or personal development.

-- Any other information that may dispel potential concerns: you employer will have concerns (certainly if this concept is new to them); you need to include as much detail as possible about the arrangement in your proposal so that they feel secure and positive about it.
+- Any other information that may dispel potential concerns: Your employer will have concerns (certainly if this concept is new to them); you need to include as much detail as possible about the arrangement in your proposal so that they feel secure and positive about it.

 Now we go through each of these areas.

 Benefits of Job Sharing for Your Employer

 If job sharing is new to your employer, you are likely to stir up some discomfort.
-The may be concerned that, firstly it will have a negative impact on their business and, secondly, that it will require a lot of work on their side.
+They may be concerned that this concept will have a negative impact on their business and that it will require a lot of work on their side.
 What you need to do is allay their fears.
 You must show them that it will actually be good for the company and that the transition is easy.

 So, their benefits:

 - Job sharers can trade time which means that they can cover each others’ vacation time and any absences.
 The department will not struggle with fewer members of staff.

 - Job sharing means the company has access to more skills.
 Not everybody has the same talents and experiences, and even though the job sharers are doing the same work, they can bring in attributes that serve the department in other ways.

 - It can, in fact, reduce the work of a supervisor.
 Job sharers will need to ensure that their work is properly planned and scheduled between them, thus requiring less supervision.

 - Scheduling and workload can be more efficiently handling.
 When the workload is high, sharers’ work times can overlap.
 Then during quieter periods, there can be a gap.

 That’s all very attractive, but now the employer may want to know what they have to do.
 This is where you do most of the work for them, starting with: